Ptizef/navdata_pi/README.md

  then click on the more recent version

- Remark : It is recommended to have OpenCPN comming from a standard official install
+ Remark : It is recommended to have OpenCPN coming from a standard official install
             (see opencpn.org/ downloads).

 *    Windows